tuyenshares/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---
 A corporate lawyer turned student of neuroscience and currently learning data science.

+I am interested in using data to power meaningful impacts.

 I am also facilitating mindfulness workhops here.